LaunchCodeEducation/web-fundamentals/class-prep/3/README.md

 ### Git: Remote Repositories

 So far you have been using Git locally on your own computer.
 We will now introduce the concept of a "remote" repository, a Git repository that lives "in the cloud".
 A remote repo, hosted on a website such as Github.com, often functions as the central hub for a project, so that a developer can do work across multiple machines, or multiple developers can work collaboratively on the same project.
-In your upcoming assignments, you will use Github.com to submit your work on Vocareum.
+In your upcoming assignments, you will use Github.com to submit your work.

 Task | Resource Type | Link | Instructions
 |----|---------------|------|-------------|